jawhiteley/mu_card_dividers_resize/README.md

   + set to `TRUE` if the script hasn't been run, to extract images from the input pdf.
   + set to `FALSE` to save time if it was already run.

+* `page_breaks` (*optional*): comma-separated list of numbers.
+Page breaks will be added *before* each divider number in this list.
+In case you want to group dividers manually.

 * Dimensions of dividers in output: `div_height`, `div_width`, and `border_width` (border thickness)

   + The originals are "3.620 inches wide and 2.613 inches tall", including a 1 pixel wide black border.
 That's about **92 mm** wide, and **66 mm** tall.